queryluke/masseffect-5e-data/data/powers/nova.md

     barrier ticks.
 ---
 Transfer the energy of your barrier into a biotic explosion, consuming your remaining barrier ticks.
-Creatures within a 2m sphere centered on you must make a Dexterity saving throw.
-On a failed save, a creature is knocked prone and takes force damage equal to Xd8, where X is the number of barrier ticks.
+Creatures within a
+<me-distance length="5" adj/> sphere centered on you must make a Dexterity saving throw.
+On a failed save, a creature is knocked prone and takes
+force damage equal to Xd8, where X is the number of barrier ticks.
 On a successful save, a creature takes half as much damage.